Driving Under the Influence / Driving While Intoxicated (DUI/DWI)

 If you have been pulled over for suspicion of driving under the influence, or if you have been pulled over for a traffic violation or any other reason and the police officer suspects you may also be under the influence of drugs or alcohol, the officer will ask you to step out of your vehicle to perform field sobriety exercises (aka FSEs) in an attempt to determine if you are in fact under the influence.

 Field sobriety exercises include: Horizontal Gaze Nystagmus (HGN), where the officer will look at your eyes to determine if they exhibit involuntary eye movement, such as shakes or jerks, called nystagmus; Walk and Turn, where the officer asks you to walk a certain number of steps heel-to-toe and then turn around and walk back; One Leg Stand, where the officer asks you to stand on one leg and count to 30 without hopping or falling; and Rhomberg Alphabet, where the officer asks you to say the alphabet without singing it.

 The DUI process can be extremely confusing, especially if you have no prior experience in this area.
 A West Palm Beach DUI Lawyer from The Law Offices of Roger P. Foley can review your case and the charges involved in order to aggressively pursue options that could help eliminate them altogether or mitigate the situation.
 You do not have to simply "accept" the punishment, which could include jail or prison time and a driver’s license suspension, among other penalties.
-Call us today to learn more about your legal options.
+Call us today to speak with one of our DUI lawyers serving Boca Raton to learn more about your legal options.